dahlfrederik/python-exercises-/week7/Exercise week7.md

 [**Bilbasen**](Bilbasen.dk )

-Remember to handle the popup when you first enter the site.
-Find id og klik.
+Handle the popup

 **Exercise1:**

-1. Create a python class car_basne_dk
+1. Create a python class my_car with the parameters price, horsepower and a link
 2. Use selenium to search for "ferrari"
-3. Use BeautifulSoup to find all the prices, kilometres driven and the link reference href
+3. Use BeautifulSoup to find all the prices, horsepower and the link reference href
-4. Calculate which car is the cheapest pr. kilometre driven
+4. Calculate which car is the cheapest pr. horsepower driven
 5. Some prices are marked as "ring", handle that
-6. Test the .py file in CLI

 **Exerice2:**

-1. In your notebook import the python class car_basen_dK:
+1. In your notebook import the python class my_car:
 2. Search for "ferrari"
 3. Sort the cars in ascending order
 4. Use regex to extract the car model from the link reference
 5. Plot the prices on the Y axis, and the car name on the x axis in a bar chart
-6. Demonstrate the function calculating the cheapest car pr. kilometre driven
+6. Demonstrate the function calculating the cheapest car pr. horsepower